-Here is Dr. Buteyko, MD, PhD who speaks about the HPVT (hyperventilation provocation test) during his 1969 Lecture in the Moscow State University:
+Here is Dr. Buteyko, MD, PhD who speaks about the HPVT (hyperventilation provocation test) during his 1969 Lecture at the Moscow State University:

 We give instructions to breathe deeper, our main and favorite instruction.
 As Sokolov wrote in the “Literaturnaya gazeta” [“Literary newspaper”], “Breathe deeper, but is it necessary?”

-*This was the title of the article about Buteyko discoveries published in this very popular Soviet newspaper on 1 May 1967.
+*This was the title of the article about Buteyko's discoveries published in this very popular Soviet newspaper on 1 May 1967.